volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

   The space complexity is `O(1)`.
 * **Heap Sort** - divides its input into a sorted and an unsorted region and iteratively shrinks the unsorted region by extracting the largest element from it and inserting it into the sorted region.

-  Can be considered as an improved Selection Sort: heapsort does not waste time with a linear-time scan of the unsorted region; rather, heap sort maintains the unsorted region in a **heap data structure** to more quickly find the largest element in each step.
+  Can be considered as an improved Selection Sort: Heap Sort does not waste time with a linear-time scan of the unsorted region; rather, heap sort maintains the unsorted region in a **heap data structure** to more quickly find the largest element in each step.
 * **Quick Sort(?)** - works by selecting a **pivot** element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.

   The sub-arrays are then sorted recursively.

-  On the one hand, the space complexity of this algorithm is `O(logN)`, which disqualifies it from being an in-place algorithm, as it is greater that `O(1)`.
+  On the one hand, the space complexity of this algorithm is `O(logN)`, which disqualifies it from being an in-place algorithm, since it is greater than `O(1)`.

-  But on the other hand, it qualifies as an in-place algorithm, as the algorithm is just swapping elements within the input data structure.
+  On the other hand, it can be qualified as an in-place algorithm, since the algorithm only exchanges elements within the input data structure.

-  In summary, qualifying Quick Sort to be in-place or not-in-place depends on the definition of in-place algorithms, which can be found different in different sources.
+  In summary, qualifying Quick Sort as in-place or not-in-place depends on the definition of in-place algorithms, which can be different in different sources.

 ## Not-in-place algorithm